 Welcome to the School of Arts

-At Surrey, the arts are as dynamic and interconnected as the cultural industries themselves.
+The Arts at Surrey are as dynamic and interconnected as the cultural industries themselves.

 Around 900 students take our programmes, which include undergraduate degrees, Masters programmes, PhDs and short courses.

 Our campus is unusually well-equipped with facilities for the arts:

-- The Nodus Centre (digital-media hub)
+- Nodus Centre (digital media hub)

 - Television Studio (broadcast-specification studio that also supports location shooting)

 - Lewis Elton Gallery (our own art gallery, hosting a programme of exhibitions and installations)